Coinbene/API-SOPT-Documents/openapi-spot-rest-en.md

 ### Public Interface-Get Kline Data Information
 ```
 Get Kline data information for different specified periods.
 The maximum amount of data for a single request is 200.
 If your chosen start / end time and time granularity result in exceeding the maximum amount of data for a single request, your request will only return 200 data.
-If you want to get enough granular data over a larger time frame, you need to make multiple requests with multiple start / end ranges.
+If you want to get enough granular data over a larger time frame, you need to make multiple requests with multiple start / end ranges, The data is updated every 10 seconds
 Speed ​​limit rule: 1 time / 1 second
 HTTP GET /api/exchange/v2/market/instruments/candles
 ```